At the TRU, we strive to create a decolonized and feminist research community. We are a mix of Indigenous and non-Indigenous researchers.

 CO-DIRECTOR

 Kristen Bos (she/her) is the Co-Director of the Technoscience Research Unit.
 Kristen is an Indigenous feminist researcher trained in archaeological approaches to material culture as well as an Indigenous science and technology studies (STS) researcher, who is concerned about the relationship between colonial, gendered, and environmental violence.
-Kristen is a citizen of the Manitoba Métis Federation.
-She is an Assistant Professor of Indigenous Science and Technology Studies in the Historical Studies Department at the University of Toronto Mississauga, with a graduate appointment in Women and Gender Studies Institute at the University of Toronto St. George campus.
-She is also a graduate of the University of Oxford and the University of Toronto.
-She is the author of the upcoming novel, The Interrogation Room (Alchemy by Knopf, 2025).
+She holds degrees from the University of Oxford and the University of Toronto and is currently an Assistant Professor of Indigenous Science and Technology Studies in the Historical Studies Department with a graduate appointment in Women and Gender Studies Institute at the University of Toronto.
+She is the author of the upcoming novel, The Interrogation Room (Alchemy by Knopf, 2026) and a citizen of the Métis Manitoba Federation.

 Sandi Wemigwase (she/her) is the Research and Program Administrator of the Technoscience Research Unit.
 She is a member of Little Traverse Bay Bands of Odawa Indians (Waganakising Odawa) and was raised on her homelands in Northern Michigan.
 She completed her bachelor’s and master’s degrees at California State University, Long Beach in education.
 Moving to Toronto from Los Angeles, she is completing her education doctorate at OISE in Social Justice Education centering on Indigenous Feminist Theories and postsecondary education.
 Prior to joining TRU, she held many roles at the University of Toronto, such as the SAGE Coordinator at the Centre for Indigenous Studies, a Graduate Assistant for the TKaronto CIRCLE Lab, and a Special Projects Officer for the Office of Indigenous Initiatives.